 1. What does a fetal complication or diagnosis mean for me, my child, and the rest of my pregnancy?

-When an expectant mother first learns that her unborn baby has been diagnosed with a medical condition, feelings of sadness, worry, anger, and guilt are common.
+When an expectant mother first learns that her unborn baby has been diagnosed with a medical condition, feelings of sadness, worry, and anger are common.
 Very quickly, these emotions transition to questions of how this disease will affect my baby’s life and if anything can be done to make it better.
 That’s where the CIFH comes in.

-The Institute is a comfortable and private environment, but is equipped with the latest technology needed for the diagnosis and care of essentially any fetal condition.
+The Institute is a comfortable and private environment but is equipped with the latest technology needed for the diagnosis and care of essentially any fetal condition.
 You will feel surrounded by knowledgeable and caring experts who will partner with you from the first encounter, through the remainder of your pregnancy and beyond.
 Every patient’s needs are different, and the goal is to work with you to find the best solution for you.
 Importantly no patient is ever turned away due to an inability to pay for needed care.

 They also noted that not all fetal anomalies require treatment.
 Per the experts at CIFH, some conditions may resolve on their own before birth.
 Others may require specialized care during delivery or soon after the baby is born.
-And for the more extreme circumstances, the experts acknowledged that fetal surgery may be an option to treat the diagnosis.
+For the more extreme circumstances, the experts acknowledged that fetal surgery may be an option to treat the diagnosis.

 2. When are abnormalities typically detected during pregnancy?